About the 1,000 I LOVE YOUs Project

 contact the film crew

+1,000 I LOVE YOUs was conceived by the people of LoveTrust, a group of friends dedicated to bringing more love to the world.
 We were talking about how the world needs more love, and how to solve that problem -- we're ALWAYS trying, in one way or another, to solve that problem!
 We realized that there is a limit to how much good we can do just by teaching about love, and demonstrating a life of love.
 We needed to get people actually involved in loving more, THEMselves.
-The idea for the film came up in that context.
+The idea for the project came up in that context.
 It struck us as a great way to get a lot of people involved in helping solve the problem, and also a great way to deliver a big dose of high quality love to a lot of people.

-When we got to Portland, we set up our camera in a hallway, and that was the birth of the project.
+When we got to the Convention Center, we set up our camera in a hallway, and that was the birth of the project.
 Even with minimal preparation and almost no expertise, the filming was a fabulous success.
 Technically, the footage was acceptable, but the experience for us and for those we filmed was so uplifting and extraordinary, it was an overwhelming proof of concept.
-All kinds of people contributed their love to the film, not just the new age types from the Expo.
+All kinds of people walking by stopped and contributed their love.
 It was huge.

-Every time since then, the experience has just been getting better and better.
+Every time we've filmed since then, the experience has just been getting better and better.
 And our approach to it has been evolving.
-We gradually learned how to improve our production values, which reached an all-time high in Portland with the well-controlled environment of the private room we used at the convention center.
-And then, the next month, we went in totally the opposite direction -- setting up our camera on a street corner in Eugene, under the least controlled conditions so far.
+We gradually learned how to improve our production values, which reached an all-time high at another event at the Portland Convention Center the following year, where we rented a private room to give us a well-controlled environment for filming.
+And then, the next month, we went in totally the opposite direction -- we set up our camera on a street corner in Eugene, under the least controlled conditions so far.

-What we expect to do with the movie
+What we expect to do with the footage

-Make a full length film and show it wherever we can.
-Maybe start with the independent film festivals.
-We hope to distribute it far and wide.
-Also, have segments of it available on our web site and on public web sites such as Youtube.
-And also, we have the idea of distributing short versions of it to hospitals, nursing homes, and old age residences to provide love to those relatively isolated people who need it for their well-being.
+We hope to distribute it far and wide, offering people a much-needed infusion of love, and reminding them of the power of their own love, sincerely given.
+Also, make segments of it available on our website and on public websites such as Youtube.
+In addition, we have the idea of distributing short versions of it to hospitals, nursing homes, and old age residences to provide love to those relatively isolated people who need it for their well-being.

 home